-12. (1) Where, following a period of hospitalization, a patient is unlikely to participate in treatment voluntarily or does not comply with recommended

-Assisted outpatient treatment order treatment, the responsible medical officer may make an assisted outpatient treatment order in relation to that patient.
+- 12. (1) Where, following a period of hospitalisation, a patient is unlikely to participate in treatment voluntarily or does not comply with recommended treatment, the responsible medical officer may make an assisted outpatient treatment order in relation to that patient. - (2) An assisted outpatient treatment order allows the responsible medical officer to provide treatment, with or without the patient's consent.

-- (2) An assisted outpatient treatment order allows the responsible medical officer to provide treatment, with or without the patient's consent. - (3) An assisted outpatient treatment order shall be made for a fixed time not exceeding one year and may be renewed as often as necessary to achieve its intended objective. - (4) The responsible medical officer shall inform the Mental Health Commission of the making of the order as well as providing the reasoning and evidence relied upon. - (5) If the patient violates an assisted outpatient treatment order, a constable shall take such person into protective custody and with all reasonable despatch bring him before a government medical doctor. - (6) The medical doctor shall examine the person referred to in subsection (5) and if he considers that that person should be further detained he shall direct that he be detained in a hospital or other place of safety able to receive and care for him, there to await the decision of a medical officer who may make an observation order under section 8. - (7) A patient or legal representative of a patient who is dissatisfied with the making of an assisted outpatient treatment order under this section may appeal to the Mental Health Commission and the Commission may affirm, revoke, vary or make such other order as it thinks fit.
+- (3) An assisted outpatient treatment order shall be made for a fixed time not exceeding one year and may be renewed as often as necessary to achieve its intended objective. - (4) The responsible medical officer shall inform the Mental Health Commission of the making of the order as well as providing the reasoning and evidence relied upon. - (5) If the patient violates an assisted outpatient treatment order, a constable shall take such person into protective custody and with all reasonable despatch bring such person before a government medical doctor. - (6) The medical doctor shall examine the person referred to in subsection (5) and if the medical doctor considers that that person should be further detained the medical doctor shall direct that the person be detained in a hospital or other place of safety able to receive and care for that person, there to await the decision of a medical officer who may make an observation order under section 8. - (7) A patient or legal representative of a patient who is dissatisfied with the making of an assisted outpatient treatment order under this section may appeal to the Mental Health Commission and the Commission may affirm, revoke, vary or make such other order as it thinks fit.